netuno-org/platform/bundle/base/README.md

 ## Server

-To start the server:
+To start the server, by default it'll use the demo application:

 ```
 ./netuno server
 ```

-To start the server with a specific application, where the app value should be replaced with your application name:
+To start the server with a specific application in the following example you shoukd replace the app value (my_app_name) by the name of the app you want to launch:

 ```
 ./netuno server app=my_app_name